- Purchase the complete Expat Arrivals Ireland Guide (PDF)

 It is seen as strategically useful for specific industries in Ireland to hire expats.
 Fortunately for foreign candidates looking to move to Ireland, these skills gaps cover various professions in numerous industries such as finance, IT, healthcare, construction management, medical research and, more recently, tech start-ups.

-Dublin, specifically, has seen a recent surge of jobs and business opportunities for those with the desired qualifications and experience, though Covid-19 will likely affect hiring, particularly of expats, for a while.
+Dublin, specifically, has seen a recent surge of jobs and business opportunities for those with the desired qualifications and experience.

 Finding a job in Ireland